‘Flying taxi’ startup Volocopter picks up another $241M, says service is now two years out – TechCrunch

 The challenge, on the other hand, has been determining the safety both of completely new devices, and also of the traffic and other systems that they would operate under.
 With the idea being that ultimately these craft would be autonomous, that adds another complex twist.

 Interestingly, regulators in different markets that might have been more skeptical of new concepts seem to be more open to considering them differently now with the pandemic at hand.
-This has played out in other arenas, too, such as the electric scooter market in the UK, which saw a bump in activity after regulators long skeptical gave them a provisional nod last year, citing the need for more individualized transportation options in a pandemic-hit country.
+This has played out in other arenas, too, such as the electric scooter market in the U.K., which saw a bump in activity after regulators long skeptical gave them a provisional nod last year, citing the need for more individualized transportation options in a pandemic-hit country.

 Volocopter’s model is based around transporting one person or small parties, so in a sense might be attractive here too.

-“There aren’t any major hurdles anymore in terms of the technology as such,” said Retuer.
+“There aren’t any major hurdles anymore in terms of the technology as such,” said Reuter.
 “It is now all about execution.
 EASA has defined what is necessary to get electric air taxis certified to the highest safety level in aviation.
 We have the best technology in the market to certify to EASA’s high safety standards and will keep our heads down to finalize the few remaining steps to certification.”

 In contrast, he said the other challenges that remain are those of any highly technical startup: “Our largest challenge right now is talent acquisition,” he said.
 “We are looking for the best talents worldwide and growing our team quickly now, so that we can accelerate on the technical and market development sides.
 Especially in the markets where we will open early routes, such as Paris, Singapore, China and Japan, we are going full speed in preparing everything necessary from digital infrastructure to landing sites, city approvals and more.”